chrismaltby/gb-studio-docs/docs/getting-started/keyboard-shortcuts.md

 ## Colorize Palettes

-These are only available when using the _Colorize tool_.
+These are only available when using the [Colorize tool](/docs/project-editor/scenes#colorizing-a-scene).

 **Change Brush Palette** - `1-6`
 **Change Palettes** - Hold click on existing palette

 ## Music Editor

-These are only available when using the _Music Editor_.
+These are only available when using the [Music Editor](/docs/assets/music/music-huge).

 **Save Song** - `Ctrl/Cmd` + `S`
 **Play/Pause** - `Space`